Raymond Debbane Family Foundation

 Foundation Philosophy

 The Debbane family's philanthropy reflects Raymond Debbane's deep commitment to his native Lebanon, education, and humanitarian causes.
 His two-decade partnership with Action Against Hunger demonstrates a focus on promoting innovation and sparking new ideas in the nonprofit sector.
-The foundation's support for policy research organizations like the Cato Institute and Mercatus Center suggests an interest in free-market economics and libertarian policy perspectives.
+The foundation's support for policy research organisations like the Cato Institute and Mercatus Center suggests an interest in free-market economics and libertarian policy perspectives.

 Application Process & Timeline